ulixee/hero/website/docs/BasicInterfaces/Tab.md

 ## Events

-SecretAgent's [EventTarget](/docs/basic-interfaces/event-target) interface deviates from the official W3C implementation in that it adds several additional method aliases such as `on` and `off`.
+Hero's [EventTarget](/docs/basic-interfaces/event-target) interface deviates from the official W3C implementation in that it adds several additional method aliases such as `on` and `off`.
 [Learn more](/docs/basic-interfaces/event-target).

 ### 'dialog' {#dialog}